-At December 31, 2023 and 2022, the Company's unamortized lease incentives aggregating \$1,095,000 and \$1,300,000, respectively, are recorded in other assets and receivables on the consolidated balance sheets.
-During 2023 and 2022, the Company amortized \$121,000 and \$44,000, respectively, of such incentives as a reduction to rental income.
+At December 31, 2024 and 2023, the Company's unamortized lease incentives aggregating \$975,000 and \$1,095,000, respectively, are recorded in Escrow, deposits and other assets and receivables on the consolidated balance sheets.
+During 2024 and 2023, the Company amortized \$119,000 and \$121,000, respectively, of such incentives as a reduction to rental income.
 During 2023, the Company wrote-off \$84,000 of a tenant's unamortized lease incentive balance as the related property was sold during such year, which reduced the gain on sale reported on the consolidated statement of income.
-The lease incentives will be amortized against rental income over the term of the leases during the next 10 years.
+The lease incentives will be amortized against rental income over the terms of the leases during the next eight years.

-Unbilled Straight-Line Rent
+Straight-Line Rent

-At December 31, 2023 and 2022, the Company's unbilled rent receivables aggregating \$16,661,000 and \$16,079,000, respectively, represent rent reported on a straight-line basis in excess of rental payments required under the respective leases.
-The unbilled rent receivable is to be billed and received pursuant to the lease terms during the next 19 years.
+At December 31, 2024 and 2023, the Company's unbilled rent receivables aggregating \$16,988,000 and \$16,661,000, respectively, represent rent reported on a straight-line basis in excess of rental payments required under the respective leases.
+The unbilled rent receivable is to be billed and received pursuant to the lease terms during the next 17 years.

-During 2023, 2022 and 2021, the Company wrote-off \$1,048,000, \$519,000 and \$1,438,000, respectively, of unbilled straight-line rent receivable related to the properties sold during such years, which reduced the gain on sale reported on the consolidated statements of income.
+During 2024, 2023 and 2022, the Company wrote-off \$1,045,000, \$1,048,000 and \$519,000, respectively, of unbilled straight-line rent receivable related to the properties sold during such years, which reduced the gain on sale reported on the consolidated statements of income.

-At December 31, 2023 and 2022, the Company's unearned rental income aggregating \$579,000 and \$756,000, respectively, represent rent reported on a straight-line basis less than rental payments required under the respective leases.
-Such amounts are recorded in other liabilities on the consolidated balance sheets.
-The unearned rental income is to be recognized into revenue over the term of the leases during the next eight years.
+At December 31, 2024 and 2023, the Company's unearned rental income aggregating \$416,000 and \$579,000, respectively, represent rent reported on a straight-line basis less than rental payments required under the respective leases.
+Such amounts are recorded in Accrued expenses and other liabilities on the consolidated balance sheets.
+The unearned rental income is to be recognized into revenue over the term of the lease during the next 17 years.

-During 2023, the Company wrote-off \$43,000 of a tenant's unearned rental income as the related property sold was sold during such year, which increased the gain on sale reported on the consolidated statement of income.
-No such amounts were written off during 2022 or 2021.
+During 2023, the Company wrote-off \$43,000 of a tenant's unearned rental income as the related property was sold during such year, which increased the gain on sale reported on the consolidated statement of income.
+No such amounts were written off during 2024 or 2022.

-On a quarterly basis, the Company assesses the collectability of unbilled rent receivable balances by reviewing the tenant's payment history and financial condition.
-The Company has assessed the collectability of all unbilled rent receivable balances as probable as of December 31, 2023.
-During 2023, the Company wrote-off, as a reduction of rental income, net, \$133,000 of unbilled rent receivables due from Bed Bath & Beyond as the tenant filed for Chapter 11 bankruptcy protection and rejected its lease in April 2023.
+On a quarterly basis, the Company assesses the collectability of straight-line rent balances by reviewing the tenant's payment history and financial condition.
+The Company has assessed the collectability of all straight-line rent balances as probable as of December 31, 2024.
+During 2024 and 2023, the Company wrote-off, as a reduction to rental income, net, \$50,000 and \$133,000, respectively, of unbilled rent receivables due from two tenants as they filed for Chapter 11 bankruptcy protection.